UnrealConclusion/Jumpetition/README.md

 # Jumpetition
 The Jumping Competition App

-Use accelerometer to count the number of jumps in a competition between two users.
+Use accelerometer to count the number of jumps in a 2 minute competition between two users.
 Establishes a P2P connection with Wi-Fi Direct for discovery.
 The two devices communicate through sockets.